tiedyeguy/DiscountTownOfSalem/README.md

 Good:

-Villager
+* Villager
-* -No abilities :(
+ * No abilities :(
-* -Win when the Witch is lynched
+* Win when the Witch is lynched
 * Doctor
-* -Once a night, select somebody to heal
+  * Once a night, select somebody to heal
-* -You may only heal yourself once per game
+  * You may only heal yourself once per game
-* -Healed: If you are attacked that night, you do not die
+  * Healed: If you are attacked that night, you do not die
-* -Wins when the witch is lynched
+   * Wins when the witch is lynched
-Seer
+* Seer
-* -Gets to watch one player a night, gets to see what happens to the player that night, if they were healed, silenced, or attacked.
+  * Gets to watch one player a night, gets to see what happens to the player that night, if they were healed, silenced, or attacked.
-* -Wins when evils are dead
+  * Wins when evils are dead